A Comprehensive Survey of Continual Learning: Theory, Method and Application: Theoretical Foundation

 where the first term on the right side is the Hessian of the negative log likelihood of $\mathcal{D}_{k}$ at $\mu_k$, denoted as $H(\mathcal{D}_{k}, \mu_k)$.
 In practice, $H(\mathcal{D}_{k}, \mu_k)$ is often computationally inefficient due to the great dimensionality of $\mathbb{R}^{|\theta|}$, and there is no guarantee that the approximated $\Lambda_k$ is positive semi-definite for the Gaussian assumption.
-To overcome these issues, the Hessian can be approximated by the Fisher information matrix (FIM):
+To overcome these issues, the Hessian is usually approximated by the Fisher information matrix (FIM):

-The computation of FIM can be further simplified with a diagonal approximation \cite{kirkpatrick2017overcoming,huszar2017quadratic} or a Kronecker-factored approximation \cite{ritter2018online,martens2015optimizing}.
-Formally, Eq.~\ref{laplace_mode} is implemented by saving a copy of the old model $\mu_{k-1}$ to regularize parameter changes, which is known as the \emph{regularization-based approach} in Sec.~\ref{Sec.4.1_Regularization}.
-Here, we use EWC \cite{kirkpatrick2017overcoming} as an example and present its loss function:
+For ease of computation, the FIM can be further simplified with a diagonal approximation~\cite{kirkpatrick2017overcoming,huszar2017quadratic} or a Kronecker-factored approximation~\cite{ritter2018online,martens2015optimizing}.
+Then, Eq.~\eqref{laplace_mode} is implemented by saving a frozen copy of the old model $\mu_{k-1}$ to regularize parameter changes, known as the \emph{regularization-based approach} in Sec.~\ref{Sec.4.1_Regularization}.
+Here, we use EWC~\cite{kirkpatrick2017overcoming} as an example and present its loss function:

 where $\ell_k$ denotes the task-specific loss, the FIM $\hat{F}_{1:k-1} = \sum_{t=1}^{k-1} {\rm{diag}}({F}_{t})$ with a diagonal approximation ${\rm{diag}}(\cdot)$ of each ${F}_{t}$, and $\lambda$ is a hyperparameter to control the strength of regularization.